Charlotte Auto Show marks 30 years

 Jackson says over the last three years, interest in electric vehicles has steadily grown.
 With more automakers coming out with their own versions, those interested had more options this year than ever before.

-On top of sitting and feeling potential buys, this year, visitors could experience them in actions.
+On top of sitting and feeling potential buys, this year, visitors could experience them in action.

 The show debuted Duke Energy’s EV Test Track.